Events

 Generators

-In Maravel, there are no generator commands to generate events and listeners for you, so you should simply copy the ExampleEvent or ExampleListener classes to define your own events and listeners.
+In Maravel, THERE ARE also generator commands to generate events and listeners for you, see Artisan.
 These example classes provide the basic structure of every event and listener.

 Registering Events / Listeners